International Application Process

 - Please check whether you meet the entry requirements for PhD study.
 Detailed information can be found at on our Higher Degrees page.

 - If you are interested in applying, please download a copy of the International Application Form and a PhD supplementary form.
 You will find a document checklist on the application form.
 Please prepare all the documents required.
 All the documents need to be either original or correctly verified by someone who has suitable standing (e.g. Justice of Peace, Notary Public, Authorised agents of the University of Waikato, etc).
 PhD study does not have to follow the normal semester start date.
 Therefore there is no deadline for applications.
 The postal address can be found on the last page of the application form.
-A guide to preparing Higher Degree Thesis proposals can be found at http://www.waikato.ac.nz/sasd/files/pdf/postgraduate/form_1.pdf
+The Guide to Preparing an Initial Research Proposal for Conditional Enrolment will help you prepare for Higher Degree Thesis proposals.

 - Once your application is approved, you will receive a letter of offer confirming this and it also gives you instructions about payment, accommodation, visa application, etc. You can also find relevant information about arriving and enrolling at Waikato.

-- Scholarship information – Please note that the University of Waikato does offer scholarships to international students.
-You may visit the following link to check whether you are eligible for any of our international scholarships. http://www.waikato.ac.nz/international/scholarships.
+- Scholarship information: Please note that the University of Waikato does offer scholarships to international students.
+Find out whether you are eligible for any of our international scholarships.

 The Benefits of Doctoral Study at Waikato

-- A 1 year work visa after completion of PhD.
-Immigration points if you are considering applying for NZ Permanent Residency (PR)
+- A one year work visa after completion of PhD.
+Immigration points if you are considering applying for NZ Permanent Residency (PR).

 Please note: PhD study must be full-time in order to qualify for these benefits.